giraffe-fsharp/Giraffe/samples/ResponseCachingApp/README.md

 You can find their documentation here: [Giraffe Docs - Response Caching](https://giraffe.wiki/docs#response-caching).

++ Update november/2024: Adding a [file server](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/static-files#usefileserver-for-default-documents) feature.
+You can use it checking the endpoint `http://localhost:5000/assets/main.css` after starting the web server.

 ## How to test

 First, start the server at the terminal using: